Get an annual AARP membership for only $9. Offer ends 12/11.

 Like most premium hearing aid brands, Oticon does not list its prices online.
 You must visit a hearing clinic in person to get accurate pricing information.
 From my years of fitting Oticon devices, I’d estimate that you’ll pay anywhere from $1,000 to $3,500 per device.
 It is similar to other comparable hearing aids, including Phonak’s prices and Signia’s costs.

 If these estimates are outside your budget, don’t worry!
-There are plenty of affordable over-the-counter hearing aids for mild to moderate hearing loss on the market.
+There are plenty of affordable over-the-counter hearing aids for mild to moderate hearing loss.
 For comparison, MDHearing’s prices start at just a few hundred dollars, while Eargo’s prices start at around $1,650 per pair.

 A Bit of History on Oticon